Lemosho Route with Crater Rim Camp

 Themed around traditionally circular African houses with conical roofs, and decorated with examples of Africa's rich tapestry of artistic traditions by way of rich woodcarvings and sculptures, the lodge harmonizes perfectly with its dramatic surroundings.
 But the drama does not just stop with the great outdoors: it also flows through the split level interiors of the main building which all offer an unsurpassed generosity of space while somehow managing to combine an almost magically welcoming ambience of both warmth and coziness.

-Day 16: There is an option for a spectacular sunrise balloon ride.
-We enjoy a game drive in route to the Seronera air strip.
-We fly back to Arusha (Approx. 50 minutes.
-Weather Permitting) for a farewell lunch at the Arusha Hotel and then prepare for evening / late night international departures.
+Trip Day 16: There is an option for a spectacular sunrise balloon ride.
+We enjoy a game drive in route to Seronera, where we fly back to the local airport in Arusha (Weather Permitting) for a farewell lunch at the Arusha Hotel and then prepare for late night international departures.